ibexa/documentation-developer/docs/getting_started/install_manually.md

 1. To set up Virtual Host use the template provided with eZ Platform.
 You can find it in `ezplatform\doc\apache2` directory.

-1. Copy the virtual host template adequate to your Apache version into your `<Apache>\conf\vhosts` directory.
+1. Copy the Virtual Host template adequate to your Apache version into your `<Apache>\conf\vhosts` directory.
 Modify template to fit your installation.

 1. Restart Apache 2 server.
 Open your project in the browser and you should see the welcoming page.